pujasaha2020/proteomics/README.md

 The script also creates a virtual environment from the `requirements.txt`, sets up configuration files for VSCode and Python.
 This ensures that everyone has a consistent workspace, reducing setup time, review time, and facilitating smoother collaboration.

+Note that you might need to close and restart VSCode to activate the extensions.

 ## 💫 Quick Start

 Before using any scripts or tools, activate the virtual environment: